What Are Some Common Pregnancy Complications?

-There are several things that may cause a complication in your pregnancy.
-However, some are more common than others.
+You may experience a complication in your pregnancy.
+Some complications are more common than others.

 Below is a list of the most common pregnancy complications: